AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/immutable-files.md

     └── mod_dispatcher.so
 ```

-To determine which files are immutable you can run the following command on a dispatcher to see:
+To determine which files are immutable you can run the following command on a Dispatcher to see:

 ```
 $ lsattr -Rl /etc/httpd 2>/dev/null | grep Immutable